Mathu-lmn/mth-rc/README.md

 **Description :spiral_notepad:  :**

 :wave:  Hello !
-Today I'm releasing `mth-rc`, a resource created with @Dark-Animations and @TayMcKenzie.
+Today I'm releasing `mth-rc`, a resource created with [TayMcKenzieNZ](https://github.com/TayMcKenzieNZ), [copofiscool](https://github.com/copofiscool) and [Darks Animations](https://www.gta5-mods.com/users/Darks%20Animations).
 This resource is a standalone resource that allows you to spawn a rc car and control it with your keyboard.
 See the showcase video below to see how it works !

 **Usage :hammer_and_wrench: :**